 When the security is disposed of, the cumulative gain or loss previously recognized in the consolidated statement of changes in equity is recognized in the consolidated statement of comprehensive income.
 Where the Group holds more than one investment in the same security, these are deemed to be disposed of on a first-in first-out basis.
-Dividends earned on holding AFS financial assets are recognized in the consolidated statement of comprehensive income when the right of the payment has been established.
-The losses arising from impairment of such investments are recognized in theprofit and loss.
+Dividends earned in AFS financial assets are recognized in the consolidated statement of comprehensive income when right to receive payment has been established.
+The losses arising from impairment of such investments are recognized in the consolidated statement of comprehensive income.